 Pictures worth a thousand words - Diary rescue by Migeru

-The story (of Chittagong native Shaheen Dill-Riaz) is about ship-breaking
+The story (of Chittagong native Shaheen Dill-Riaz) is about ship-breaking in Bangladesh.

 The industry started in 1969 with a first stranded ship.
 Now hundreds of ships are being dismantled there to metal scrap, with nothing but bare hands of desperate workforce.

 For the hellish work of moving and breaking ships in the mud, workers get paid late pennies.
 No work safety to speak about, fast growing debt for food and rent... that's the buisiness model.